Western Illinois University: Macomb Campus

 If one occupant of a double room moves, the other occupant, at the discretion of the University, may (1) purchase the room as a single unit, (2) remain in double-room accommodations with a new roommate of his or her choice, (3) be assigned to another double room, or (4) be assigned another roommate by the University.
 This assignment could happen at any time.

 A flexible room/roommate change policy exists at WIU.
 During the open room change period, you may move anywhere on campus (depending on the availability of space) by contacting your Residence Hall Clerk.
-You will be assessed a $25 charge for an improper room change if (1) you fail to contact your Residence Hall Clerk before making a room change, (2) you change rooms before the open room change period, or (3) you do not move by the date indicated.
+You will be assessed a $25 charge for an improper room change and/or the cost to recore the door lock if (1) you fail to contact your Residence Hall Clerk before making a room change, (2) you change rooms before the open room change period, or (3) you do not move by the date indicated.

 Rooms becoming vacant will be offered to those students on the Single Room Waiting List.
 Two students living in separate rooms may move from their separate rooms into an empty room ONLY IF the completed move results in the same number of openings for single rooms for those on the waiting list or if there is no one on the Single Room Waiting List.
 Roommates who wish to move into an empty room anywhere on campus may do so during the open room change period at the discretion of the Complex Director.

 Rooms are designed for either one or two people.

 Single-room accommodations are available in most buildings.
 Single rooms are available at an additional cost, are based on contract number priority, and are assigned based on space availability.
 Every effort is made to accommodate those students wanting single rooms.
 Those interested in a single room can log onto STARS and place themselves on the Single Room Waiting List.